Go to Joseph in thy joys, thou wilt rejoice the more.

-The month of May begins with a feast of Saint Joseph.
+The month of May begins, in many places, with a feast of Saint Joseph.
 It is significant that the commemoration of Saint Joseph both precedes and follows the heart of the whole liturgical year: the glorious Pasch of the Lord.
 We celebrated Saint Joseph on March 19th; he returns to us again today.

 Saint Joseph is never far from the Blessed Virgin Mary, his immaculate spouse and, yes, his best friend, the friend of his heart, the love of his life, the unfailing cause of his joy in the midst of anxieties, hardship, and sorrow.
 Saint Joseph participated intimately in all those sorrows of hers that announced and prefigured the mysteries of Christ’s passion, death, and burial: the prophecy of Simeon, the flight into Egypt, the disappearance of the boy Jesus in Jerusalem.
 If you would empathize with the Heart of Mary, go to Joseph.